AnKrash/todo_list_api/README.md

 Todo List API

 This project is an API for managing your to-do list.
-Each task in the to-do list has the following properties:

-status (todo, done)
-priority (1...5)
-title: Task title
-description: Task description
-createdAt: Creation date
-completedAt: Completion date
 Tasks can have subtasks, and there is no limit to the nesting level of subtasks.

 The API provides the following functionalities:

-Get a list of your tasks based on filtering criteria Create a new task
+Get a list of your tasks based on filtering criteria, Create a new task,
-Edit an existing task
+Edit an existing task,
-Delete a task
+Delete a task,
-Mark a task as completed
+Mark a task as completed.

 When retrieving a list of tasks, users can:

-Filter tasks by status (todo, done)
+Filter tasks by status (todo, done),
-Filter tasks by priority (from and to values)
+Filter tasks by priority (from and to values),
-Perform a full-text search on task titles
+Perform a full-text search on task titles,
-Sort tasks by creation time, completion time, or priority Users are not allowed to:
+Sort tasks by creation time, completion time, or priority.

+Users are not allowed to:

-Modify or delete tasks that do not belong to them Delete completed tasks
+Modify or delete tasks that do not belong to them, Delete completed tasks,
-Mark a task as completed if it has uncompleted subtasks
+Mark a task as completed if it has uncompleted subtasks.

-Minimum Requirements
+Minimum Requirements:

-PHP 8.0
+PHP 8.0 ,
 Framework
 Laravel / Symfony

-Project Name
-Project Name: todo_list_api
-Project Goal: See project description for details Getting Started
+Getting Started:

 Follow these steps to set up the project locally:

 1. Clone the repository:  git clone https://github.com/AnKrash/todo_list_api.git